-The players of that 45 minute match were Larry Phillips, Paul Weber, Prince Edward and Marc Lewinstein.
+The players of this 45-minute match in Newport were Larry Phillips, Paul Weber, Prince Edward, and Marc Lewinstein.

 Last week, Newport played host to Prince Edward, Queen Elizabeth II’s youngest child.
 Edward is on a worldwide tour of Real Tennis courts as part of an effort to bring attention to a game he loves and to raise funds for the Duke of Edinburgh’s International Award program.

 The program, begun in 1956 by his father, Prince Philip, encourages young people from around the world to learn skills, play sports, travel, and do service to the community.
 It has recently expanded to the United States, and the American program’s chief executive, Elizabeth Higgins-Beard, and others joined Edward’s entourage to help establish connections and explain the program.
 Edward had visited the court more than 20 years ago, but this is the first time he is traveling the world to play as many courts as possible.

 Real Tennis, or Court Tennis as it is often called in the U.S., is the original racquet sport, probably invented sometime in the 13th century in France.
 Unlike lawn tennis, where there is a single playing surface divided by a net, court tennis is played in a large room that closely resembles a medieval monastery courtyard, which was the inspiration for the playing court.

 With sloped penthouses, angled walls, and open galleries, there are 26 playable surfaces off which a heavy, felt-covered ball can be used.
 References to “tennis” in the plays of Shakespeare and the novels of Alexandre Dumas refer to court tennis, for lawn tennis was not invented until several hundred years later.